Association schemes with at most two nonlinear irreducible characters and applications to finite groups: Introduction

 \section{Introduction}

 In the character theory of association schemes, the character values of irreducible characters give many useful information about association schemes.
-In particular, the multiplicities of irreducible characters paly an important role for the determining the structure of association schemes.
-An interesting problem about the multiplicities of irreducible characters is what can be said about $(X,S)$ when the number of nonlinear irreducible characters is known.
-An irreducible character $\chi$ of an association scheme $(X,S)$ is called nonlinear if $m_\chi>1$.
+In particular, the multiplicities of irreducible characters paly an important role for determining the structure of association schemes.
+For instance, see \cite{hir}.

+An irreducible character $\chi$ of an association scheme $(X,S)$ is called nonlinear if the multiplicity of $\chi$ is greater than $1$.
+An interesting problem in the character theory of association schemes is what can be said about $(X,S)$ when the number of nonlinear irreducible characters is known.
+In particular, if $(X,S)$ is a group association scheme induced from a finite group $G$, then since the number of nonlinear irreducible characters of $G$ and $(X,S)$ is equal, any characterization of association schemes with a given number of nonlinear irreducible characters yields a characterization of finite groups in terms of the number of nonlinear irreducible characters.
+It should be mentioned that there are some characterizations of finite groups with one nonlinear irreducible character; for example see \cite{one}.

 In this paper we characterize the structure of commutative association schemes with at most two nonlinear irreducible characters.
 This yields a characterization of finite groups with at most two nonlinear irreducible characters.
-Moreover, we give a characterization of noncommutative association schemes with one nonlinear irreducible characters.
+Moreover, we give a characterization of noncommutative association schemes with one nonlinear irreducible character.
 Finally, a class of noncommutative association schemes with two nonlinear irreducible characters is given.